liguiqing/server_sample/README.md

 # Guozhi interview for java developer

-# you can try the default accounts：admin/admin
+### you can try the default accounts：admin/admin after you start the project

 ## Requires